 How much does a Unity Candle cost?

-The price of your Unity Candle will depend on how personalised or elaborate you want it to be.
 You could opt for a simple candle or get one that is all singing and dancing.
-Some people choose to have their names engraved on the candle, or even family trees.
+Some people choose to have their names engraved on the candle, or even family trees printed on the larger unity candle, you can match the design and colour of the candles to your wedding theme to add that personal touch.

-Candle lighting ceremonies are a relatively new trend; it’s an act that has grown in popularity in the last few decades.
+Candle lighting ceremonies as part of non-religious weddings are a relatively new trend; it’s an act that has grown in popularity in the last few decades.
 Its intention is to show two different identities – from two different walks of life – joining together in the eternal bond of marriage.

-Flames are said to symbolise love and passion, and so in the context of a marriage they show the adoration that the couple has for one another.
+Flames are said to symbolise love and passion, and so in the context of a marriage, they show the adoration that the couple has for one another.
+Fire can also symbolise the death of the old and new beginnings, perfect for couples starting their new life together.

 When to do the unity candle ceremony